Login

 Family Law

-Family law mean is a legal practice that focuses on issues involving family relationships, such as adoption, divorce, Court Marriage/Marriage, child custody and others.
-Attorneys practicing family law can represent clients in family court proceedings or in related negotiations and can also draft important legal documents such as court petitions or property agreements.
+Family law is a legal practice that focuses on issues involving family relationships, such as adoption, divorce, court marriage, child custody, and others.
+Attorneys practicing family law can represent clients in family court proceedings or related negotiations and can also draft important legal documents such as court petitions or property agreements.

 Important Terms to Know